kite-js/kite/docs/tutorial.md

 decorators everywhere, it'll be explained in other documents, for now we just keep this guide simple.

-Then compile the source and run it:
+Press `Ctrl + C` to kill the previous Kite application if it's still running, then compile and run it again:

 ```sh
 tsc